 Process

-This fund operates differently at a metropolitan and local level.
+This fund operates differently at a citywide and local level.

 Applications to local funds are open from 1 July each year.

-Metropolitan applications can be submitted from July but will not be considered until September.
+Citywide applications can be submitted from July but may not be considered until September.

 Once the annual allocation of funds is exhausted the fund is closed.

-The funding period is for 12 months after the date of submission.
+The funding period is for 12 months after the date of the grant approval letter.

 What this fund covers